awslabs/aws-embedded-metrics-dotnet/README.md

 Adds a new metric to the current logger context.
 Multiple metrics using the same key will be appended to an array of values.
 The Embedded Metric Format supports a maxumum of 100 metrics per key.

-Units must meet CloudWatch Metrics unit requirements, otherwise it will throw a `InvalidMetricException`.
+Metrics must meet CloudWatch Metrics requirements, otherwise it will throw a `InvalidMetricException`.
 See [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html) for valid values.

 Example: